 Also, check out my Guide to Home Theater Receivers for everything you need to know before purchasing one.

 Of course, more traditional features have not been neglected.
 These include Yamaha's SCENE function, which allows preset or customized listening and viewing modes, as well as Yamaha's Silent Cinema headphone surround output.
-Also included is HDMI 3D and Audio Return Channel support and up to 4K pass through switching (no upscaling) via 4 HDMI inputs.
-The RX-V473 even offers the YPAO speaker setup system.
-If you are planning to purchase a modestly-priced home theater receiver with useful features, power, and performance, the RX-V473 may be just the ticket.
+Also included is HDMI 3D and Audio Return Channel and MHL support and up to 4K pass through switching (no upscaling) via 5 HDMI inputs.
+The RX-V475 even offers the YPAO speaker setup system.
+If you are planning to purchase a modestly-priced home theater receiver with useful features, power, and performance, the RX-V475 may be just the ticket.

 On the other hand, other practical features include, the Audyssey MultEQ automatic speaker setup system, as well as a front mounted USB port for accessing digital media content directly from either an iPod or iPhone as well as flash drives and compatible USB hard drives.
-Added perks are the inclusion of Internet Radio and access to audio files stored on DLNA compatible network connected PCs and media servers.
-If you are looking for a home theater receiver that offers little more for a little less, then check out the Denon AVR-1613.
+Added perks are the inclusion of Apple Airplay, Internet Radio, and access to audio files stored on DLNA compatible network connected PCs and media servers.
+If you are looking for a home theater receiver that offers little more for a little less, then check out the Denon AVR-E300.

-Also, if the AVR-1613 is not in your budget, then also check out the Denon AVR-1513, which eliminates Audyssey MultEQ, USB connectivity, Internet Radio, and DLNA compatibility.
-However, it does include both an AM and FM radio tuner.
+Also, if the AVR-E300 is not in your budget, then also check out the Denon AVR-E200, which eliminates Audyssey MultEQ, USB connectivity, Internet Radio, and DLNA compatibility, but still offers the basic audio decoding, processing, and pass-through video switching features for needed for a basic home theater setup.

 For connectivity, the VSX-823-K has 4 rear panel HDMI 1.4a 3D and 4K pass through inputs and switching.
 Also, there is an extra front panel HDMI input that is MHL-compatible.
 Also on the front panel is an USB port that allows direct connection of a USB flash drive, iPod, iPad, or iPhone (no optional dock required).
 Just plug in any of those Apple devices using the provided connection cable and you can access iTunes and Apple AirPlay functions.